aabbott1216/Overvision/README.md

 I was inspired by this Thesis: https://bit.ly/30EXmn9

 Next steps include extracting health, ammo count, and mapping features to a gamepad for a RL agent to utilize.
+I plan to use tensorflow for the agent.